offensive-security/nethunter-LRT/README.md

 DISCLAIMER:

 > This scripts are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, to the extent permitted by law; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-(Don't blame me if something doesn't work/goes wrong ^^) Pull requests are welcome.
+Pull requests are welcome.